 Relational database - Relational databases essentially store data in tables, or 'relations', divided in rows (records) and columns (fields).
 SQL (Structured Query Language) is a language used for managing the database, including searching for, inserting, updating, and deleting records.

-Repository - A location where data is stored and managed, e.g. storing metadata in a particular location.
+Repository - A location where data is stored and managed, for example storing metadata in a particular location.

 Request - Sends a HTTP command to a server to communicate with the network.
 This could be to get some data or post some data.

 Resources - A collection of accessible entities within a computer system, such as files.

 Response - When making a HTTP request, the information sent back from the server is the response.